 Post this time frame.
 No transactions can take place.
 However, investors can place aftermarket orders, for securities of chosen companies, which would be allocated at opening market price the following day.

 Indian stock market is generally closed for any transactions on Diwali, as it is a religious festival celebrated all across the country.
-However, a one-hour trading session is conducted from 5.30 p.m. to 6.40 pm as it is considered to be auspicious.
+However, every year on account of Diwali, the market opens for one hour.

 Stock market investments can only be undertaken through brokerage agencies for standard customers.
 Orders for specific securities can be placed online, and a stockbroker having direct investment access can transact the request with a T+2 settlement buffer period.